kwpark-dev/RL_toolkits/README.md

 Here, 'perception' indicates weights in the global average pooling (GAP) layer of an actor and a critic.
 Or, it can be indirectly checked via tracking behaviors.
 In general, deep RL in a continuous environment demands a large amount of iterations (~ 1M) due to credit assignment.
 At least, the agent should notice capturing and keeping the camera on the target is valuable.

 ## Experiments
 Setup, reward signal design, hyperparameters, and results are well explained in the report.
-Please find it in the journal dir.
+Please find it in the report.

 ## Conclusion